African Poetry Book Fund

 While we have no specific formatting rules, we suggest sending your manuscript in Times New Roman or Arial, 12 point font, single-spaced.
 We also prefer one poem per page, meaning a new poem does not begin on the same page on which another ends.

 We accept electronic unsolicited poetry manuscript submissions from published and unpublished African poets during our open submissions periods.
-Our next open submissions period begins January 1, 2017.
+Our next open submissions period begins January 1 and will run through May 1.

 For more information on our other publishing and literary activities, visit our website: http://africanpoetrybf.unl.edu/.